9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 we should be suspicious.

 Faced with a performance mystery, the suspicious mind will naturally want to inspect the output of the compiler.
-We don\'t need to start scrabbling through assembly language dumps: it\'s best to start at a higher level.
+We don't need to start scrabbling through assembly language dumps: it's best to start at a higher level.

-GHC\'s `-ddump-simpl` option prints out the code that it produces after performing all of its high-level optimisations.
+GHC's `-ddump-simpl` option prints out the code that it produces after performing all of its high-level optimisations.

 ``` screen